- History from across the centuries, Royalty from the 21st -

 Prince Edward was also the first member of the Royal Family to make an official visit to China.

-He is involved with over 140 different charities, organisations and professional bodies which cover a wide range of issues, from commemorating the war dead, to fostering the development of British technology and industry.
+While slowing down in his older years, he is involved with over 140 different charities, organisations and professional bodies which cover a wide range of issues, from commemorating the war dead, to fostering the development of British technology and industry.

-He also had a close affiliation with the All England Lawn Tennis and Croquet Club, as he served as its President for over 50 years, before retiring in 2021.
-He presented trophies on more than 350 occasions.
-In 1969, the Duke made his first appearance as President, presenting the trophies to Rod Laver and Ann Jones.
+Edward also had a close affiliation with the All England Lawn Tennis and Croquet Club – aka Wimbledon – serving as its President for over 50 years, presenting trophies on more than 350 occasions, before retiring in 2021.

 On stepping down as President of the AELTC, The Duke of Kent said: ‘It has been an honour to serve this remarkable institution for as long as I have.
 To have seen this tournament, and the game of tennis, grow and inspire generations over the span of five decades has been an extraordinary experience, and I am incredibly proud to have been part of it.